Chinese New Year or Spring Festival

 New Year's Eve (often called 旧年尾 Jiù nián wěi

 The family gathers together for a lavish meal (the reunion meal: 团年 tuán nián)on the evening before the Spring Festival made up of a dozen or so dishes.
 The lavish spread of food implies that there has been a surplus in the closing year.
 The meal will usually include fish, because the Chinese for fish is 鱼 yú which sounds the same as 余 yú ‘plenty, surplus’. 饺子 Jiǎo zis (similar to ravioli but in soy not tomato sauce) are a popular New Year Eve dish in northern China.
 Jiaozis are popular because they are shaped like silver/golden boats or 元宝 yuán bǎo which were used as high value currency and also because it sounds like the phrase ‘change of time’ in Chinese – they are often eaten on the stroke of midnight.
 The normal filling is minced beef and cabbage with ginger and spring onions.
-Sometimes a coin is hidden inside a jiaozi giving special luck to the recipient.
 In the south Niangao rice cakes are more often eaten instead, here gao ‘cake’ sounds the same as ‘on high, tall’ so 年糕 nián gāo is taken to mean ‘higher year after year’.

 Offerings are made to the ancestors often at a little shrine within the home.
 Special ghost money (specially printed in large denominations from the Bank of Hell) may be burned.
 During the afternoon 辞年 cí nián ‘farewell year’ ceremonies take place.